Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Beside him, Daar duck-nodded and got his ass in gear.
 Coombes had to give him credit, considering that humans were allegedly the galactic champion endurance athletes, Daar was doing a heck of a job keeping up the pace.

 Then again he just got to blow up half a mountain.
 That’d put a spring in *anyone’s* step.
-Hopefully he wouldn’t pay too hard for it later---they were going to need him.
+Hopefully he wouldn’t pay too hard for it later - they were going to need him.

 Assuming, of course, that the warning made any difference.
-Three Abrogators down was good going---but there were a lot more coming, a day behind them.
+Three Abrogators down was good going - but there were a lot more coming, a day behind them.

 Coombes hauled himself up to a jogging pace again and began to plan.
 They had a lot of work to do if they were going to survive until the cavalry came.
 ___